 Castle Rock Water recently conducted a flyover, and completed an aerial map that updated the irrigated area for some properties and identified actual plant type.
 The previous water budget was calculated using the water requirements for Kentucky Bluegrass, a high water-use plant.
 Kentucky Bluegrass is no longer allowed in public areas.
 The newly adjusted budget uses turf, shrubs and trees and native areas in water usage calculations.

 What happens if I go over my water budget?

 The adjusted water budget will go into effect in April 2021.
-The allocated water budget, that has been in effect since 2009, is still in effect for 2020.
+The new 2021 allocated water budget may have a different, presumably reduced, budgeted amount of water.
 At any time, if a customer exceeds their allocated water budget, they will be charged at the Tier 3 - Excessive Use rate and be charged a higher rate for water consumption.

 The intent of water budgets are not to gain more revenue from customers, but to encourage more efficient water use.
 In fact, if customers stay within the newly adjusted water budget, this will reduce Castle Rock Water revenues with the reduction in usage.

 Outreach was conducted in 2019 and 2020 regarding this change in allocated water budget to provide time to make accommodations to irrigation.
 Please contact the Castle Rock Water billing department for specific questions on your budget and account at 303-660-1373.

 Example of a flyover

 With the recent flyover, the actual irrigated area of the non-residential with irrigation property was determined.
 The actual plant type was also established and consists of turf (green), shrub (pink) and irrigated native (tan).
 Each plant type has different watering needs and these factors are used to calculate the water budget.

 What does Castle Rock Water recommend I do to stay within my adjusted water budget?